 Anyone wishing to coach a team being hosted in MRA will be required to submit a coach's application prior to the team formations.
-The Coach's applications are to be completed in the RAMP Registration website.
+The Coach's applications are provided in Appendix C.

-Coaches will be selected based on their experience, level of certification for the desired level of coaching and other factors as deemed appropriate by MRA.
+Coaches will be selected based on their experience, level of certification for the desired level of coaching and other factors as deemed appropriate by MRA..